yutatokoi/website/writing/reasoning-about-formal-reasoning.md

 Amazon Web Services (Automated Reasoning Group), Microsoft (RiSE)

+Hardware verification (this is outside of formal methods in software, but it is very prevalent in industry)

 ## How is formal methods

 Programming languages: Coq, Agda, Lean, Dafny, Cedar, TLA+